Technothlon: History

 Technothlon 2004 - started from a small room in the campus of IIT Guwahati with a participation of 200.

 Technothlon 2005 - took its first step forward; Science Exhibitions are conducted in Local Schools of Guwahati.
 Participation increased to 350.

 Technothlon 2006 covers the seven sisters.
 Participation went over 700.

 Technothlon 2007 reached Hyderabad.
 Participation reached the three figures.

 Technothlon 2008 became National.
 Participation reached four figures.

-It was this year which has witnessed a manifold increase in the reach of Technothlon 2009 with tie-up with nearly 1000 KV schools.
+Technothlon 2009 witnessed a manifold increase in the reach with tie-up with nearly 1000 Kendriya Vidyalaya schools.
 Over 60 nationwide media articles were published and it was conducted in 50+ centers all over India.

 Technothlon 2010 went International.
 For the first time Technothlon was conducted abroad in the cities of Singapore and Dubai.
 Moreover, Technothlon also reached another milestone at the National level with the tie up with nearly 600 Jawahar Navodaya Vidyalayas.
 This time the exam was held in 75+ cities across the country.

 In 2011, the participation increased to around 120 cities and was held in about 150 centers.
 Rajendra K. Pachauri – Nobel Laureate, Nobel Peace Prize 2007 & Chairman of Intergovernmental Panel on Climate Change impressed the participants of the Mains round with his lectures in Technothlon 2011.

 It was witnessed by nearly 150 cities and around 200 centers, which included almost all the big states of India.
 Dr. Udaya Kumar, the maker of the Rupee symbol graced the event as the chief guest and also as a judge for "Final Showdown", Hauts during Techniche.
 Technothlon 2012 also witnessed an amazing lecture especially for Technothlon students by George Kourounis, Storm Chaser and host of television series Angry Planet.
 International students from Moscow and Kathmandu also participated in 2012.